 1812 – Napoleon invades Russia, suffers massive losses, retreat as winter sets in.

-1816 – Joseph Sr. relates one of several prominent visionary dreams.
-(Lucy’s Book 266, 319)
+1816 – Joseph Sr. relates one of several visionary dreams.

 1817 – New York Daily Advertiser describes the public’s enthusiasm for Captain Kidd treasure.

-July 1817 – Erie Canal construction begins, largest economic project in the nation.
+July 1817 – Erie Canal construction begins.

-May 26, 1819 – Palmyra Register publishes speculation “this country was once inhabited by a race of people, partially civilized, exterminated by forefathers of the…tribes of Indians in this country.”
+May 1819 – Palmyra Register publishes speculation “this country was once inhabited by a race of people, partially civilized, exterminated by forefathers of the…tribes of Indians in this country.”

-1820 – Compilation of Samuel Mitchill’s speculations on origins of indigenous peoples published.
+1820 – Compilation of Samuel Mitchill’s speculations on the origins of indigenous peoples published.
 Mitchill theorized that a white race met a dark race in bloody conflicts in upstate NY.

 1825 – Ethan Smith’s View of the Hebrews reprinted.

-Oct 11, 1825 – The Wayne Sentinel, Smith’s hometown newspaper, publishes article describing how Indians are “lineal descendants of the Israelites.”
+Oct 11, 1825 – The Wayne Sentinel, Smith’s hometown newspaper, publishes an article describing how Indians are “lineal descendants of the Israelites.”

-February 1, 1831 – The Palmyra Reflector mocks those afflicted with gold fever.
-“The mania of money digging soon began rapidly to diffuse itself through many parts of this country; men and women without distinction of age or sex became marvellous wise in the occult sciences, many dreamed, and others saw visions disclosing to them, deep in the bowels of the earth, rich and shining treasures.”
+February 1, 1831 – The Palmyra Reflector mocks those afflicted with gold fever: “The mania of money digging soon began rapidly to diffuse itself through many parts of this country; men and women without distinction of age or sex became marvellous wise in the occult sciences, many dreamed, and others saw visions disclosing to them, deep in the bowels of the earth, rich and shining treasures.”